Lead Opinion

 The majority’s holding now requires our police to determine with absolute certainty that criminal activity is afoot, that a person is armed, or that a person has committed a given crime before police officers may pursue that person in any manner, be it by foot, by vehicle, by observation from afar or by merely asking questions of that person on the street.
 Clearly, law enforcement efforts will be greatly hampered since police officers under this decision are left with little authority to pursue, follow, or even approach and ask questions of suspects absent probable cause or reasonable suspicion to do so.

 In the matters sub judice, I believe that the police officers’ approach and pursuit of appellants were not seizures under any common sense or legal meaning of the word, nor was police conduct a show of authority and, therefore, the contraband seized constituted abandoned property lawfully obtained by the police officers.
-For the following reasons, I would find that such seizure of discarded property does not violate either the
+For the following reasons, I would find that such seizure of discarded property does not violate either the Fourth Amendment to the United States Constitution or its Pennsylvania Constitutional equivalent and, therefore, was admissible at trial.

 A. Fourth Amendment

 The seminal question before this Court is whether the police officers’ mere approach and subsequent pursuit of the appellants in the aforementioned matters constitutes a “seizure” which invokes the protections of the Federal and Pennsylvania constitutions.
 Clearly, the protections of the United States Constitution are not invoked.
-The United States Supreme Court recently examined the parameters of what constitutes a seizure under the
+The United States Supreme Court recently examined the parameters of what constitutes a seizure under the Fourth Amendment in California v.
+Hodari D.,

 A summary of the evidence in Hodari D. is that two police officers wearing jackets with a “Police” emblem on the back were patrolling in an unmarked car in a high-crime area.
 As they drove towards a group of youths, the youths looked in the officers’ direction and immediately fled.
-The officers exited their car and pursued the youths to investigate.
+The officers exited their car and pin-sued the youths to investigate.
 While Hodari D. ran, he discarded what the pursuing officer believed to be a small rock.
 After seeing the rock discarded, the officer tackled Hodari D. and handcuffed him.
 At trial, the prosecution established that the “rock” that was discarded was crack cocaine.

-Upon appeal, the United States Supreme Court held that regardless of whether the police had reasonable suspicion or probable cause to pursue Hodari D., the item Hodari D. discarded was not the fruit of an illegal “seizure” of his person under the
+Upon appeal, the United States Supreme Court held that regardless of whether the police had reasonable suspicion or probable cause to pursue Hodari D., the item Hodari D. discarded was not the fruit of an illegal “seizure” of his person under the Fourth Amendment.
+In arriving at its conclusion, the Court held that under the Fourth Amendment a seizure does not occur unless the police either apply physical force

-Notwithstanding that the pursuit of appellants by the police did not constitute a seizure in terms of the Fourth Amend-
+Notwithstanding that the pursuit of appellants by the police did not constitute a seizure in terms of the Fourth Amend

 1. Custodial Detentions

 In Bosurgi, police were notified of a burglary at a jewelry store during which watches and jewelry were stolen.
 The next day, police received a telephone call from an anonymous source claiming that a man was attempting to sell watches in a certain taproom located near the burglarized store.
 The caller described the man as having bushy grey hair, needing a shave, short in stature, swarthy in appearance, and wearing tweed pants and a striped shirt.
-Police investigated the information and went to the taproom but found no one there that matched the description.
+Police investigated the Information and went to the taproom but found no one there that matched the description.
 The detectives then went into the taproom located directly across the street from the burglarized store where they observed Bosurgi, who matched the description, seated at a table.

 One of the detectives approached Bosurgi and ordered him to stand up.
 When Bosurgi complied, the detective turned him around and patted him down, at which time he felt the watches in Bosurgi’s trousers pockets.
 The detective removed eight watches from Bosurgi’s pockets which were identified as part of the stolen merchandise.
 The detective also found bits of glass in Bosurgi’s pockets, which were later found to have matched the glass of the burglarized store.

-The trial court granted Bosurgi‘s motion to suppress the evidence seized from him holding that the evidence was ob-
+The trial court granted Bosurgi’s motion to suppress the evidence seized from him holding that the evidence was ob

 An investigative detention occurs when police stop and detain a person to investigate.
 However, such a detention will rise to the level of an arrest unless the detention is for a relatively brief period of time and there are no coercive conditions present which constitute the functional equivalent of arrest.
 Commonwealth v.
-Ellis, supra, 541 Pa. at 292-294, 662 A.2d at 1047 (officer‘s detention of defendant constituted investigative detention rather than custodial detention where defendant was detained for only ten to fifteen minutes until second officer arrived, where defendant‘s vehicle matched the description of the vehicle involved in a burglary, where the
+Ellis, supra,

 3. Mere Encounter

 Mere encounters, unlike custodial or investigative detentions, need not be supported by either probable cause or a reasonable suspicion.
 A mere encounter occurs where an officer approaches another person, but the person has no official obligation to stop or to respond to police questions or remarks.
 Commonwealth v.
-Ellis, supra, 541 Pa. at 292-294, 662 A.2d at 1047.6 Accord Commonwealth v.
-Berrios, 437 Pa.
+Ellis, supra,

 Having been lawfully on the public highway, police should be able to lawfully seize the discarded contraband which was in plain view and in a public location.
 Harris v.
-United States, 390 U.S. 234, 236, 88 S.Ct.
-992, 993-994, 19 L.Ed.2d 1067 (1968) (items appearing within the plain view of an officer who
+United States,

 The Constitutional provision at issue was designed to punish or deter improper police conduct.
 The officers’ unintrusive conduct here cannot be said to be improper.
 Logically, the holding by the majority may be extended to prevent police officers from pursuing vehicles on the highway or from following suspicious individuals on the public streets unless the police possess probable cause or reasonable suspicion to believe a crime has occurred.
 Evidence voluntarily abandoned during these situations would most likely be suppressed under the majority’s opinion.
 Part of a police officer’s duty is to